spodsiadlik/The-Three-Amigos/docs/project1.md

 # Summary
 Overall, the experience of designing and running the robot has been enjoyable, and we have learned many things throughout the process.

-(3%) A summary and discussion section to close up the report and share any interesting findings.
+Here is a final video of "The Fourth Amigo" running! https://youtu.be/zgJtEFMvBP0 (3%) A summary and discussion section to close up the report and share any interesting findings.